renatoliveira/apexlint/conventions/ApexCodeConvention.md

 #### 10.3 Variable Assignments

 Do not use embedded assignments in an attempt to improve run-time performance.
-This is the jbo of the compiler.
+This is the job of the compiler.
 Example:

 ```java
 d = (a + b - c) / z; // NOT OK